bencherdev/bencher/services/console/src/content/learn/infoq.md

 we can now iterate on on your simple profiler without worrying about introducing performance regressions into our code.
 Continuous Benchmarking is not meant to replace profiling or running benchmarks locally.
-It is meant to complement both of these practices.
+It is meant to complement them.
 Analogously, continuous integration has not replaced using a debugger or running unit tests locally.
 It has complemented them by providing a backstop for feature regressions.
 In this same vein, Continuous Benchmarking provides a backstop for preventing performance regressions before they make it to production.